Matcha.Guide

 JENKI offers ready-to-drink sparkling matcha in a few variants, including an unsweetened original and a yuzu version.

-The original is clean, lightly carbonated, and genuinely refreshing, it tastes like matcha, not like a soft drink pretending to be healthy.
+The original is clean, lightly carbonated, and refreshing in our tasting, it tastes like matcha, less like a conventional sweet soft drink.
 The yuzu version adds a citrus brightness that works surprisingly well, though it does contain a small amount of sugar.

-Compared to PerfectTed's sparkling cans, the JENKI versions taste more authentically of matcha.
+Compared to PerfectTed's sparkling cans, the JENKI versions taste more matcha-forward in our notes.
 PerfectTed leans harder into the energy-drink angle with added adaptogens and a sweeter profile.
 If you want matcha flavour first and foremost, JENKI wins.
 If you want something closer to a Redbull replacement, PerfectTed might suit you better.

 JENKI Chasen (Bamboo Whisk): ★★★★☆